 Meet Harpreet

-Based in Vancouver on the traditional, ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam Indian Band), Sḵwx̱wú7mesh (Squamish Nation), and səlilwətaɬ (Tsleil-Waututh Nation), I am a consultant, advocate, and writer.
+Based in Vancouver on the traditional, ancestral and unceded territories of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh(Squamish), and səlilwətaɬ (Tsleil-Waututh) Nations, I am a consultant, social justice advocate, and writer.

 With an interdisciplinary background in law and sociology and lived experience, I bring a nuanced and justice-driven perspective to complex institutional work.
 My approach is decolonial, trauma-informed, and grounded in equity principles and human rights.